RistoMakiniemi/Bootstrap-test/README.md

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+I use [Git](https://git-scm.com/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/RistoMakiniemi/Bootstrap-test/).

 ## Authors